embeddings-benchmark/mteb/README.md

         AmazonReviewsClassification(hf_subsets=["en", "fr"]) # Only load "en" and "fr" subsets of Amazon Reviews BUCCBitextMining(hf_subsets=["de-en"]), # Only load "de-en" subset of BUCC ])
+# for an example of a HF subset see "Subset" in the dataset viewer at: https://huggingface.co/datasets/mteb/bucc-bitext-mining
 ```

 There are also presets available for certain task collections, e.g. to select the 56 English datasets that form the "Overall MTEB English leaderboard":